leonardovff/nova-tin/README.md

 ## Run recreation-queue
-Run `nx build recreation-queue && node ./dist/apps/recreation-queue/main.js` to build and run the convert project.
+Run `nx build recreation-queue && node ./dist/apps/recreation-queue/main.js` to build and run the recreation queue project.

-Run `nx test recreation-queue` to run the tests from convert project.
+Run `nx test recreation-queue` to run the tests from recreation queue project.

-Run `nx serve recreation-queue` to run the teste server for convert project.
+Run `nx serve recreation-queue` to run the teste server for recreation queue project.